-- .07 It is understood and agreed by the Board of County Commissioners and the Dade County School Board that when the Governor designates any member of either body to serve as a member of the MPO, that member is hereby authorized to so serve in accordance with the provision of this agreement. - .08 The MPO in cooperation with the Department shall ensure the technical adequacy of the transportation planning process.
-The appointment of planners, engineers and members of other appropriate disciplines to serve in an advisory capacity shall be subject to the concurrence of the employer of any such person so appointed. - .09 The MPO shall develop and establish a Public Involvement Program and a Citizen's Participation Structure. - .10 Any rules and regulations, promulgated by the MPO in accordance with Section 5.06 of this agreement, which relate to the planning process or the technical adequacy of the plans shall be developed in cooperation with the Department.

-8.00 Pursuant to Federal, State, and Local Law

-In the event that any election, referendum, approval, permit, notice, or other proceeding or authorization is requisite under applicable law to enable the MPO to enter into this Agreement or to undertake the Project hereunder, or to observe, assume, or carry out any of the provisions of the Agreement, the MPO, will to the extent of its legal capacity, work towards the accomplishment and fulfillment of said needs.

-9.00 Submission of Proceedings, Contract, and Other Documents

-The MPO shall submit to the Department such data, reports, records, contracts, and other documents relating to the Project as the Department may require.
+6 REE: 843 PAGE 510 It is understood and agreed by the Board of County Com-missioners and the Dade County School Board that when the Governor designates any member of either body to serve as .07 a member of the MPO, that member is hereby authorized to so serve in accordance with the provision of this agreement. .08 The MPO in cooperation with the Department shall ensure the technical adequacy of the transportation planning. process.
+The appointment of planners, engineers and members of other appropriate disciplines to serve in an advisory capacity shall be subject to the concurrence of the employer of any such person so appointed.
+The MPO shall develop and establish a Public Involvement .09 Program and a Citizen's Participation Structure.
+Any rules and regulations, promulgated by the MPO in accordance with Section 5.06 of this agreement, which .10 relate to the planning process or the technical adequacy of the plans shall be developed in cooperation with the Department.
+8.00 Pursuant to Federal, State, and Local Law In the event that any election, referendum, approval, permit, or other proceeding or authorization is requisite under notice. applicable law to enable the MPO to enter into this Agreement or to undertake the Project hereunder, or to observe, assume, or carry out any of the provisions of the Agreement, the MPO, will to the extent of its legal capacity, work towards the accomplishment and fulfillment of said needs.
+9.00 Submission of Proceedings, Contract, and Other Documents The MPO shall submit to the Department such data, reports, records, contracts, and other documents relating to the Project as the Department may require.
+Rights of Review 10.00 All parties to the Agreement, the FHWA, and UMTA shall have the rights of technical review and comment of MPO projects.
+11.00 Contracts of the MPO All contractual agreements, if involving FHWA, UMTA, and/or Department funds, must be appropriately approved by the affected federal agency and the Department.
+Except as otherwise authorized in writing by the Department, FHMA, and UMTA, where state or federal funds are to be used, the MPO shall not execute any contract or obligate itself in any other manner with any third party with respect to the Project without the prior